Jonathan Del Arco: Career

 As a teenager, Del Arco became interested in acting and the theater.
 He often traveled by commuter train from his home in Port Chester, New York to Manhattan, where he attended plays.
 He eventually enrolled in acting classes there, and after graduating from high school, he moved to New York City permanently.
 Shortly after, Del Arco won a role in the touring company of Torch Song Trilogy.

 In 1990, with a role on the Miami Vice television show and a role in the independent film Lost Angeles under his belt, Del Arco moved to Los Angeles, California.
 Guest starring roles on the television series True Colors, Sisters, The Wonder Years, and Blossom as well as a small role in the film The Mambo Kings followed.
 His most notable role during this period was as the Borg drone "Hugh" on Star Trek: The Next Generation in 1992, which he reprised in 1993 and again in 2020.

 Del Arco has appeared in a wide range of live theatrical plays.
 His New York theater debut came in 1987 in Milcha Sanchez-Scott's Roosters at the INTAR Theatre.
 Theater critic Mel Gussow called his a "most sensitive performance", and said his debut was "auspicious".
 His Broadway theater debut followed in 1988, when he understudied and then played Martin in Michael Weller's play Spoils of War at the Music Box Theatre, replacing Christopher Collet.
 This was followed in 1990 by an off-Broadway role in John Jesurun's Everything That Rises Must Converge at the Kitchen Theatre Company.

 Del Arco's other stage performances include Amulets Against the Dragon Forces by Paul Zindel, House Arrest by Anna Deavere Smith, The Virgin Molly by Quincy Long, Common Infractions / Gross Injustices (produced by American Repertory Theater), and Blood Wedding by Federico García Lorca.

 In 1996, Del Arco joined the Hispanic Playwrights Project at the South Coast Repertory and spent six seasons there.
 He also spent the summers of 1998 and 1999 at the Institute on the Arts and Civic Dialogue at Harvard University, working under Anna Deavere Smith.

 His breakout role came in 2003 when he landed a recurring guest star role FX Networks's series Nip/Tuck, playing a transgender woman named Sofia Lopez.
 Roles on other highly rated shows such as 24, The Sopranos, and Dollhouse followed.
-Beginning in 2007, Del Arco had a series regular role on TNT cable network's The Closer as the openly gay medical examiner, Dr. Morales.
-He continued the role in the series' spin-off, Major Crimes.
+Beginning in 2007, Del Arco had a recurring role on TNT cable network's The Closer as the openly gay medical examiner, Dr. Morales.
+He continued the role as a series regular in the series' spin-off, Major Crimes.

 In 2014, he appeared in the episode "Love Sucks" of The Crazy Ones, as the previously offscreen husband of Brad Garrett's character.
 Del Arco also reprised his role of the Borg drone "Hugh" in Star Trek: Picard (2020), a direct sequel to The Next Generation.